hongnhung-nguyen/BikeStores_Project/README.md

 # BikeStores_Project
 In this project:

-Understand the problem
+1. Understand the problem

-Collect and gather the data
+2. Collect and gather the data

-Clean the data
+3. Clean the data

-Explore and analyse the data
+4. Explore and analyse the data

-Visualize the information
+5. Visualize the results

 ## Excel dashboard
 I added sheet "Dashboard" of the excel file named BikeStores Data and Excel Dashboard  which is the dashboard for this project